theody85/alx-onboarding/README.md

-#Mind Mapping Tools
+# Mind Mapping Tools

-This section of the training introduces the student to mind mapping tools for programmers such as /;
+This section of the training introduces the student to mind mapping tools for programmers such as \;

-/* Flow Charts
+\* Flow Charts

-/* Pseudocode
+\* Pseudocode

-/* Algorithms
+\* Algorithms